mdancho84/mdancho84.github.io/_posts/2019-05-23-how-to-become-a-fiancial-data-scientist.md

 ## Learning Skills That You Don't Use Is A Waste Of Time

-Most data scientists that want to break into Finance make major mistakes that cost them a career.
+Most financial people that want to break into Data Science make major mistakes that cost them a career.
 It starts with their first step.

 ![Modern Data Scientist](/assets/2019-05-23-financial-data-scientist/modern_data_scientist.jpg)
 <p class="text-center date">"Modern Data Scientist Infographic" - Everything That Is Wrong With A Learning Strategy</p>